 CAMH members expressed gratitude for Greenup’s ongoing efforts to curb what they view as an “escalating situation.”
 However, they were concerned that police patrols could be in short supply.
 Moreover, they suggested that officers write separate reports for each incident.
 They also want universities to educate their students about behavior expectations.

-As a reminder, residents who witness loud parties are encouraged to call 911 and provide as much detail as possible.
-In addition, they should email all details of the report to [email protected], including any photo or video evidence.
+CAMH urged residents who witness loud parties to call 911 and to email a report to [email protected], including any photo or video evidence.

 127-129 Fisher Ave.

 MH Residents Maggie Cohn and Richard Gioardano plan to construct an additional house and garage on the site of their two-family home.
 The single-story addition would allow them to remain on the property as they age.
 The couple needs permission to build on the lot.
 CAMH members supported the project and its minimal impact.
 Abutters were also supportive.
 The project now needs to go before the Zoning Board of Appeals.

 Three years ago, a fire devastated these adjacent brick townhouses, built in 1885.
 The owners were recently reimbursed by insurance and hope to rebuild their one-family home to a two-family.
 The historic exterior will be preserved, with changes occurring inside.
 The plan is to winterize the property to prevent further damage.
 CAMH members expressed no concerns regarding the project, and appreciated the historical preservation aspect and the opportunity to retain long-term neighbors.
 The project is set to go before the Zoning Board of Appeals.